rsdoiel/antenna/socal_north.md

 ## Scenes from the 'Hands Off!' protests in Southern California

-date: 2025-04-06, updated: 2025-04-06, from: The LAist
+date: 2025-04-06, updated: 2025-04-08, from: The LAist

-Proetsts took place in more than a dozen communities across Southern California.
+Protests took place in more than a dozen communities across Southern California.

 <br>